Armed Forces Covenant

 The Armed Forces Covenant scheme was launched by the Government in 2011 following a high profile Legion campaign on Armed Forces Covenant issues.

-Employer Recognition Scheme (ERS) Silver award holders must:
+Employer Recognition Scheme (ERS) Gold award holders must:

 - have signed the Armed Forces Covenant

-- proactively demonstrate that service personnel/armed forces community are not unfairly disadvantaged as part of their recruiting and selection processes
+- proactively demonstrate their forces-friendly credentials as part of their recruiting and selection processes

 - employ at least one individual from the armed forces community category that the nomination emphasises